jimmy-lyons/CV/README.md

 - I built this, made this, broke this, fixed this, etc.
 - A link to some on-line evidence (blogs, videos, articles, etc.)

+#### Prolific Learner
+I've always relished an oportunity to learn something new.
+In my previous profession as a Structural Engineer I was constantly required to learn new analysis techniques/ technologies and design methodolgies for a range of ever-changing materials.
+It's not possible to learn everything you'll ever need to know in Engineering, so at various stages in each project you encounter something you do not understand.
+In such situations I've always been able to do the necessary research to efficiently and thouroghly learn what is needed to complete the task at hand.
+Having moved from structures to software, I am pleased to see that both disciplines require constant learning.

+- I've put this skill to good use throughout the Makers course, which puts an emphasis on self-learning.
+- I've been able to take on the course materials and put them into practice during the weekly and weekend challenges.
+- My learning progression is documented through my Github repositories, which show how my ability to write and structure code progresses week on week.
+Below are some choice projects in chronological order.

+[hello-world - Feb 1st - Precourse] (https://github.com/jimmy-lyons/hello-world.git)
+[mastery-quizzes - April 5th - Precourse] (https://github.com/jimmy-lyons/mastery-quizzes.git)
+[student-directory - April 13th - Precourse] (https://github.com/jimmy-lyons/student-directory.git)
+[airport_challenge - April 27th - Week 1] (https://github.com/jimmy-lyons/airport_challenge.git)
+[takeaway-challenge - May 2nd - Week 2] (https://github.com/jimmy-lyons/takeaway-challenge.git)
+[makersBnB - May 20th - Week 5] (https://github.com/jimmy-lyons/MakersBnB.git)
+[chitter-challenge - May 22nd - Week 5] (https://github.com/jimmy-lyons/chitter-challenge.git)
+[frontend-api-challenge - June 6th - Week 7] (https://github.com/jimmy-lyons/frontend-api-challenge.git)
+[acebook-Makebook - June 18th - Week 9] (https://github.com/jimmy-lyons/acebook-MakeBook.git)

+#### Project Management

+#### Self Motivator

+#### Performance Under Pressure

+#### Problem Solver

+#### Visualiser

+#### Collaborative Worker

+Throughout my time at Makers and previously I've worked

+- I achieved A during my work at B (job, or otherwise)
+- I contributed to the growth of X while doing Y (job, or otherwise)
+- I built this, made this, broke this, fixed this, etc.
+- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education

 #### Makers Academy (April 2022 to July 2022)